-I am an abstract painter I work on canvas, linen, panels and paper.
+I am a painter I work on canvas, linen, panels and paper.
 I work exclusively in oil paint on thirty or so paintings and drawings at once and these vary in scale from intimate to large.
 The studio is the place where practically everything happens for me occasionally diagrams from medical books or photographs I have taken may inform the work in its formative stages, but essentially my work emerges from the physical process of painting.

 Loose oily wounds and thick emulsions offset light glazes and dribbles, I paint, wipe out, paint over, turn the canvasses around, print, blot, mask, pour paint, scrape and scratch.
 Irregular canvases, panels and paper litter my studio walls and tables.
 I shift from one piece to another and don’t focus on completion, just nudging a painting from one position to another.